shiluan/icode/sql.audit_trail/my_notes.md

 In the following code snippet for a trigger, I want to get the old value and the new value of a column,
 which is a variable, so I need to use dynamic sql. and further more, I need to pass parameters to the code block and I expect the result passed back through output parameters.
-I first tried to exec a dynamic sql string, it doesn't work since I can't use parameters. but with sp_executesql, it works out.
+I first tried to exec a dynamic sql string, it doesn't work since I can't use parameters.
+Finally with sp_executesql, I make it work.

 ```